CP-Agent: Agentic Constraint Programming: Introduction

-Constraint Programming (CP) is a declarative paradigm for solving combinatorial problems where users specify what constraints a solution must satisfy, rather than prescribing how to find it \cite{Wallace1996}.
-A Constraint Optimization Problem (COP) consists of decision variables with their domains, a set of constraints, and optionally an objective function to optimize.
-The primary limitation preventing wider CP adoption remains the modeling bottleneck: translating natural language problem descriptions into formal constraint models requires deep expertise in both the problem domain and the modeling framework \cite{Freuder2014}.
+Constraint Programming is a declarative paradigm for solving combinatorial problems in which users specify the constraints a solution must satisfy, rather than prescribing how to find it~\cite{Wallace1996}.
+The main obstacle preventing wider adoption of CP remains the modeling bottleneck.
+Converting natural language problem descriptions into formal constraint models requires deep expertise in both the problem domain and the modeling framework~\cite{Freuder2014}.
+This challenge is referred to as the ``holy grail'' of constraint programming~\cite{Tsouros2023HolyGrail}.

-Recent advances in Large Language Models (LLMs) have prompted investigation into automating this translation process.
-The CP-Bench benchmark~\cite{Michailidis2025}, introduced to evaluate LLM-driven constraint modeling capabilities, contains 101 diverse combinatorial problems sourced from CSPLib, CPMpy examples, and other established CP community resources.
-These problems span optimization and satisfaction tasks with hundreds of distinct constraint types represented across the dataset.
-This benchmark addresses limitations of existing datasets like NL4Opt \cite{Ramamonjison2022} and Logic Grid Puzzles \cite{Tyagi2024}, which lack the diversity and complexity needed to assess real-world constraint modeling capabilities.
+In recent years, Large Language Models (LLMs) have been successfully applied to automate this translation process.
+We considered CP-Bench~\cite{Michailidis2025}, a benchmark introduced to evaluate LLM-driven constraint modeling capabilities, which contains 101 diverse combinatorial problems sourced from various established CP community resources.
+These problems are used as benchmarks for optimization and satisfaction tasks, and include a variety of distinct constraint types.
+This benchmark addresses the limitations of existing datasets, such as NL4Opt~\cite{Ramamonjison2022} and Logic Grid Puzzles~\cite{Tyagi2024}, which lack the diversity and complexity needed to evaluate constraint modeling capabilities.

-Current approaches to automated constraint modeling typically employ fixed workflows.
-The CP-Bench study evaluated multiple LLMs using three distinct strategies: direct prompting with modeling guidelines, repeated sampling with majority voting, and iterative self-verification, where models debug their own outputs.
-These methods achieve up to 65\% accuracy with Python-based frameworks like CPMpy and OR-Tools, while performance with the domain-specific MiniZinc language peaks around 50\%.
-Combining repeated sampling with self-verification pushes accuracy to approximately 70\% \cite{Michailidis2025}.
-The MCP Solver~\cite{Szeider2025}, although not tested on CP-Bench instances, implements an agentic system based on the ReAct (Reason and Act) framework~\cite{Yao2023}.
-This system connects LLMs to symbolic solvers through the Model Context Protocol~\cite{MCP2024}, building models incrementally through validated item additions with immediate feedback.
-While more dynamic than fixed pipelines, the MCP Solver still follows a rigid pattern: adding constraints sequentially, validating each addition, backtracking on errors, and finally solving the complete model.
+Michailidis et al.~\cite{Michailidis2025} evaluated several LLM-based workflows on CP-Bench.
+With direct prompting, Python-based frameworks (CPMpy, OR-Tools) achieve overall good accuracy up to 65\%.
+Indeed, MiniZinc (a popular constraint modeling language) peaked at around~50\%.
+Repeated sampling can be combined with self-verification to improve accuracy for Python-based frameworks to approximately~70\%.